rob-blackbourn/feedbus/README.md

 The *IsAdd* is a boolean indicating whether the notification is being added or removed.

-The response to a notification has the following content.
+When another client adds or removes a subscription to a topic on this feed the subscription is forwarded to this client with the following content.

 - ClientId
 - Feed